True-Alphaa/Q_inspired-signal-fingerprinting/README.md

 > - **Unique Value Proposition:** QFT has low entanglement, making it tractable to simulate efficiently.
 This approach not only speeds up chirp-spectrogram STFTs but can accelerate a wide class of FFT-based algorithms.

 An explorative project comparing **classical FFT–based** and **quantum-inspired QFT–MPO** implementations of the Short-Time Fourier Transform (STFT) for chirp signal spectrograms.

+## NOTE
+The result image uploaded for Quantum inspired algorithm counted the time taken for QFT to rub excluding the time needed to convert data from array to MPS and back.
+That needs to be optimised.

 ---